 Rather than gaining mastery in a single domain, become a versatilist.
 Create a skill set that lets you apply depth of expertise to a progressively wider scope of challenges.

 Knipp recommends that technical professionals in application roles take five steps to prepare their career for the future.

+“The biggest barriers to career development are personal and psychological,” Knipp says.
+“We often carry around deeply entrenched attitudes that inhibit us from taking action to develop as professionals.”
 In the past, technical professionals could count on their employers to provide them with a “career path,” including training and a direction for advancement.
 Now, success is up to you.